5 Reasons Why Right Now is Prime Time for Women-Owned Businesses

 Yes, you read that right.

-As of 2020, women make up 27.9 percent of the total number of millionaires...and that number is projected to grow.
+Women currently make up 27.9 percent of the total number of millionaires...and that number is projected to grow.

 Out of the entire world’s population, the fastest growing demographic segment is high-net-worth women.
 High-net-worth individuals are defined as those with a total net worth between $500,000 and $1 million.

 Meanwhile, Professor Guillen points out that “women of today enjoy better labor-market opportunities when compared to one, two, and three generations ago.”